-Xavier's School of Nursing to Become a College
+Xavier's School of Nursing Is Now a College

 At its May meeting, the Xavier University Board of Trustees unanimously voted to establish an independent College of Nursing.
-It will be Xavier’s fourth college, joining the College of Arts and Sciences, the College of Professional Sciences and the Williams College of Business.
+It is Xavier’s fourth college, joining the College of Arts and Sciences, the College of Professional Sciences and the Williams College of Business.

 Senior Liz Zalla wins Fr.
 Finn Award